MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection.md

 Data is stored in a secure Microsoft-operated datacenter as follows:

 - Billing and census data is sent to the respective resource of the region where the customer has registered the device to.
-The data is the information that we show about the resource in the portal and the data needed to bill and license the cluster nodes.
+This data is the information shown about the resource in Azure portal and the data needed to bill and license the cluster nodes.

-- Diagnostic data (classified as support data) will be stored in US or EU based on what the customer has opted for at the time of deployment.
+- Diagnostic data (classified as support data) will be stored within the US or the EU based on what the customer has opted for at the time of deployment.

 - Telemetry data (classified as OII data) is always stored within the US.